 December is finally here, and along with the parties, presents, and eggnog, burglars are in the midst of their busiest season.
-Since December is the peak month for burglaries, protecting your home from break-ins is imperative.
+Since December is the, protecting your home from break-ins is imperative.

 Don’t Share Your Travel Plans Online

 If you’re going out of town this holiday season, refrain from sharing your travel plans on social media.
 Never post when you’re leaving town or when you’re coming back.
 If you do, you may hand over the keys to the burglar yourself.

 Light Up Your Home

 Heading out of town for a few days or just going to a holiday party down the street?
 Set a timer for your lights to give the appearance of someone being home.
 Having lights on will make it more difficult for burglars to creep around unnoticed.
 This may deter a burglar altogether.

 Keep Christmas Gifts out of Sight

 While many people leave their gifts underneath the Christmas tree, this can entice a burglar, especially if your tree and gifts can be seen from a window.
 If you’re leaving town, put your gifts away out of sight.
 If a burglar can’t determine if there’s anything to steal, they may move on.
 Consider putting your gifts in a closet instead.